Biden announces an advanced cancer research initiative as part of the bipartisan ‘moonshot’ effort

 “I would expect some really great ideas and new projects to come out of that call,” she said.

-White House deputy chief of staff Burce Reed said the ARPA-H announcement helps meet Biden’s efforts to show “that government can still work, both sides can come together, and we can get things done.”
+White House deputy chief of staff Bruce Reed said the ARPA-H announcement helps meet Biden’s efforts to show “that government can still work, both sides can come together, and we can get things done.”

 “Mental health, cancer, veterans, our efforts on fentanyl, are all priorities that affect everyone without regard to party,” Reed said.